Probiotics are commonly known as “friendly bacteria.”

 But how much do we really know about them?

 New research on probiotic safety

-A new literature review published in the journal Annals of Internal Medicine has found that many studies report little to no information about the safety of these products.
+A published in the journal Annals of Internal Medicine has found that many studies report little to no information about the safety of these products.

 The researchers were from the French National Institute of Health and Medical Research and other institutions.